KevAndrews/Milestone_Project_2/README.md

 -   ### Design
     -   #### Colour Scheme
-        The colour scheme I used for the site were taken from the Irish flag I deicided to used this colour scheme to give the site a different look from other school site, the Hex values I used are:

-        -   #169B62 - For Green
-        -   #f3f3ee - For White
-        -   #FF883E - For Orange

-        These values were taken from [schemecolor](https://www.schemecolor.com/ireland-flag-colors.php).
-I deicided to use a different white so it would be easier on the eyes.
+        The colour scheme I chose for the site was based around fantasy labyrinths and mazes this meant the use of different greens, browns and greys.
+The text I decided to use black and white to allow for easier reading on the browns and greys.

     -   #### Typography
-        -   I deicided on using Google Fonts Lexend and Roboto throughout the site to have a clean and clear font face.
+        -   I deicided on using Google Fonts MedievalSharp and Oswald throughout the site to have a fantasy type font face.

     -   #### Imagery
         -   The UI graphics were from the following [Humble Bundle](https://www.gamedevmarket.net/asset/cute-rpg-ui-kit/), I used the btn_bg, menu_title_bg, header_bg and game_menu.